enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 }
 ```

-With this component, the behavior in Enzyme v2.x the behavior would have been like:
+With this component, the behavior in enzyme v2.x the behavior would have been like:

 ```js
 const wrapper = shallow(<Foo />);